stewalmsley/fake_news_back_end/README.md

       exports.DB_URL = config[NODE_ENV];
 ```

-Once you have everything in place, you should be able to run the NPM RUN SEED-DEV command defined in the Package JSON to seed the development data into the Mongo Database.
-If you go to the Seed.js file in the Seed folder,
+Then run the NPM RUN SEED-DEV command defined in the Package JSON to seed the development data into the Mongo Database.
-and un-comment the console.log on line 24, then run NPM RUN SEED > test.txt you should be able to export all the seeded development data to a text file.

 You should also now be able to run NPM TEST in order to run tests.
 The test file seeds the test database before every test and checks that all the endpoints are functioning and have error handling in place.
 For example: